sophiefau/pokedex/README.md

 ## Description

-This project is a simple web application displaying a list of Pokémon, fetched from the PokéAPI.<br> Users can click on a Pokémon to see its details in a modal.
+This project is a simple web application displaying a list of Pokémon, fetched from the PokéAPI.<br> Users can fitler the Pokémon by types, and click on a Pokémon to see its details in a modal.
 It's also possible to search for specific Pokémon through the search bar.

 ## Features

-- Fetches a list of Pokémon from the PokéAPI.
+- Fetches a list of 300 Pokémon from the PokéAPI.
-- Displays a list of Pokémons with their image and type colors.
+- Displays a list of Pokémons with their image and type color(s).
+- Allows searching for a specific Pokémon using the search field.
+- Organizes Pokémon by types.
 - Shows details of each Pokémon on a modal upon clicking.
-- Allows searching for a specific Pokémon using the search field.
 - Comments on huge or heavy Pokémon.

 ## Technologies